discordjs/guide/guide/interactions/modals.md

 Unlike message components, modals aren't strictly components themselves.
 They're a callback structure used to respond to interactions.

 ::: tip
 You can have a maximum of five `MessageActionRow`s per modal, and one `TextInputComponent` within a `MessageActionRow`.
-Currently, you cannot use `MessageSelectionMenu`s or `MessageButton`s in modal action rows.
+Currently, you cannot use `MessageSelectMenu`s or `MessageButton`s in modal action rows.
 :::

 To create a modal you construct a new `Modal`.
 You can then use the setters to add the custom id and title.